-According to the FEMA Flood Insurance Rate Map, none of this site is within the boundaries of a 100-year floodplain.
+According to the FEMA Flood Insurance Rate Map, approximately 60 percent of this site is within the boundaries of a 100-year floodplain.
 Any development in the floodplain, other than restoration efforts, is generally unsuited and hazardous and will impede the beneficial functions of the floodplain.
 See the Regulatory Agencies page near the end of this report for information regarding floodplain regulations.

-Please see the information on Regulatory Agencies (page 27) for information regarding floodplain regulations.
+Please see the information on Regulatory Agencies (page 29) for information regarding floodplain regulations.